InfinityTools/InfinityAutoPackager/README.md

 Infinity Auto Packager

 ## What does this tool do?
-It automatically generates Infinity Engine mod packages and adds them to release when you publish it.
+A tool that automatically generates Infinity Engine mod packages when you publish a release.

 ## What are Infinity Engine mod packages?
 They are standardized, universal and cross-platform Infinity Engine Mod Packages